 Outpatients will be discharged to go home on the day of surgery.
 Be sure to arrange for transportation to and from the hospital by someone 18 years of age or older.
 For your safety it is recommended to have someone stay overnight with you at your home after your surgery.

-Your family members will be informed by a nurse the approximate time of your discharge to go home, or to be transfer to your room.
+Your family members will be informed by a nurse the approximate time of your discharge to go home, or when you will be transferred to your room.

 Walking is extremely important to your recovery.
 Please ask for assistance your first time out of bed.

 You will be discharged from the hospital when your doctor determines that you no longer require hospitalization.
-At that time you will be given discharge instructions and answer any questions.
-Important topics to discuss about your home care are: showering, pain management, stitches and incision care, signs of infection, follow-up visit, and returning to work.
+At that time you will be given discharge instructions and answers to any questions you may have.
+Important topics to discuss about your home care are: post-op medications, showering, pain management, stitches and incision care, signs of infection, follow-up visit, and returning to work.

 Upon discharge, the person picking you up should park at the main entrance of the hospital.
 Hospital personnel will escort you to the car in a wheelchair.